 - Kols.: Chinese internet user tends to trust them more than officials sources.
 Key opinion leaders have a great influence and can help to grow your reputation and getting people’s interest in you.

-The last point we would like to talk about today is mainly for company interested in selling products in China.
+The last point we would like to talk about today is mainly for companies interested in selling products in China.
 China e-commerce is extremely well-developed.
 There are 3 e-commerce platforms we would like to introduce you quickly.

 - T-Mall – Operated by Alibaba and well trusted by the public.
 Fees are pretty high, count a minimum of $15 000 to register.
 Dominate the market with almost 60% of the shares.